the-road-to-react-with-firebase/the-road-to-react-with-firebase/manuscript/08-react-firebase-database-1/index.md

 ### Exercises:

 * Activate [Firebase's Realtime Database](https://www.robinwieruch.de/firebase-tutorial/) on your Firebase Dashboard
+  * Set your Database Rules on your Firebase Project's Dashboard to `{ "rules": { ".read": true, ".write": true } }` to give everyone read and write access for now.
 * Read more about [Firebase's realtime database setup for Web](https://firebase.google.com/docs/database/web/start)
 * Confirm your [source code for the last section](http://bit.ly/2VpDkdW)